- Dr. Bhushan Bhole, Delhi

 Living-donor liver transplants are done using a small portion of a liver from a healthy, living person.
 Living-donor liver transplants were initially used for children needing a liver transplant because suitable deceased-donor organs are scarce.
 Now, it is also an option for adults who have end-stage liver disease.

 Living-donor liver transplants offer an alternative to waiting for a deceased-donor liver & allow the organ recipient to avoid possible health complications of waiting for a transplant.
 The first step is to identify a living donor who is healthy and able to safely undergo a major surgical procedure.
-The donor’s age, blood type & organ size also are critical considerations in determining whether patient & the donor are a match for living-donor liver transplant.
+The donor’s age, blood type & organ size are also critical considerations in determining whether the patient & the donor are a match for a living-donor liver transplant.

 Living-donor transplants have good results, just as transplants using livers from deceased donors.
 But finding a living donor may be difficult.
 Living liver donors go through extensive evaluation to ensure they are a match with the organ recipient & to assess their physical and mental health.
 The surgery also carries significant risks for the donor.